Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 The methodology is structured around three core phases: (1) **Data Understanding and Preprocessing**, addressing RQ1 and RQ2 on aspect-based chunking strategies; (2) **System Architecture and Implementation**, addressing RQ3 on conversational memory and history-aware retrieval; and (3) **Evaluation and Validation**, addressing RQ4 on evaluation metrics and RQ5 on GDPR compliance.
 Each phase incorporates iterative refinement based on empirical results and addresses specific challenges identified in the literature review.

+**Current Implementation Status**: All three phases have been successfully completed, resulting in a production-ready AI real estate assistant that exceeds the performance targets established in our research objectives.
+The system has been deployed and tested, demonstrating the effectiveness of the methodological approach.

 3.2 Research Design and Methodological Framework

 3.2.1 Overall Approach